Tips for creating visual concepts, color scheming, and content scheduling

 Sign up to Amplifr and connect your Instagram profiles to see if their overall performance is meeting your expectations.

-In April 2017, Instagram reported the mind-boggling number of 700 million monthly users.
-This makes it the one of the top 10 largest social media platform on the planet.
+In July 2019, Instagram reported the mind-boggling number of over 1 billion active monthly users.
+This makes it the third largest social media platform on the planet, right after Facebook and YouTube.

 But, who are its users?
 In which target market groups do they belong?

-- More than a third of all Internet users are enjoying Instagram;
+- A third of all Internet users are enjoying Instagram;

 - 80% of Instagram’s users are not located in US;

-- Most of the audience on Insta are young – between 18 and 29 years old, and around 17% are teenagers;
+- Most of the audience on Insta are young – between 18 and 24 years old, and around 32% are between 25 and 34 years old;

-- The Instagram users are mostly invested in lifestyle, music and tech topics;
+- Instagram users are mostly invested in lifestyle, music and tech topics;

 - Influencers are truly ruling this online space, setting the tone, course and standards of posting.